MicheleMal/UserManager/README.md

 2. Install frontend dependencies using npm: `npm install`

 3. Start the frontend: `npm start`
-   * The React application will be accessible at: `http://localhost:3000`
+   * The Vite+React application will be accessible at: `http://localhost:5173`

 ### Backend
 1. Clone the repository to a local directory: `git clone <repository_url>`